 We have developed an infographic setting out the key changes to the standards which you view and download from our resource page.

-The new standards for nurses will be ready for use from 28 January 2019 and all education programmes must be aligned to the new standards by September 2020.
+The new standards for nurses have been available to use since 28 January 2019 and all education programmes must be aligned to the new standards by September 2020.

 Routes into nursing

 Employers often tell us that the different routes into nursing can be confusing and it can be difficult to weigh up the different options when mapping out a clear pathway for registered nurses.

 We have created a one-page resource that sets out the different training routes and timescales.
 It also highlights the costs and benefits to the different nursing supply options.
 Our dedicated page also outlines good practice and further information about each of the different routes.

 A nurse degree apprenticeship is now available.
 It offers a viable alternative to university for those wishing to pursue a career in nursing.

 The apprentices achieve the same qualification as other student nurses and on completion will meet the requirements to apply for registration with the NMC.
 Employers can find more information about this and other apprenticeship standards at Healthcare Apprenticeship Standards Online.

 Nursing associates are new members to the nursing team providing care and support for patients and service users.
 They are intended to help address the skills gap between health assistants and registered nurses.

 For more information visit our nursing associates guide.